 We see that at the high end of the sound spectrum (16 and 20 kHz), the 4006A does become fairly unidirectional, which is to be expected.
 All in all, the 4006A is a prime example of an omnidirectional microphone.

 The Audio-Technica AT4022 is another top-address small-diaphragm “pencil” condenser microphone.
 Its electret-style capsule yields an omnidirectional polar pattern.
-The AT4022’s small diaphragm yields a flat frequency response, consistent polar pattern, and accurate transient resposne that makes it an excellent choice for studio and live applications as well a great option for recording ambience.
+The AT4022's small-diaphragm yields a flat frequency response, consistent polar pattern, and accurate transient response that makes it an excellent choice for studio and live applications, as well as a great option for recording ambience.